CHTC/chtc-website-source/hpc-job-submission.md

 After the `#SBATCH` options, the submit file should contain the commands needed to run your job, including loading any needed software modules.

 An example submit file is given below.
-It requests 2 nodes of 16 cores and 64GB of memory each (so 32 cores and 128 GB of memory total), on the `univ` partition.
+It requests 2 nodes of 20 cores and 128GB of memory each (so 40 cores and 256 GB of memory total), on the `univ2` partition.
 It also specifies a run time limit of 4.5 hours.

 ``` {.sub}
 #!/bin/sh